Gaspër Krasniqi

-Gaspër Krasniqi, (in Italian Gasparo or Gaspare Crasnich) also referred as Joshtar Krasnik, Gashpar Krasnik, or Don Karlo Krasnik, was an Albanian Roman Catholic priest who served as Vicar Apostolic of the Diocese of Skopje.
+Gaspër Krasniqi (died 1876; in Italian: Gasparo or Gaspare Crasnich), also referred as Joshtar Krasnik, Gashpar Krasnik, or Don Karlo Krasnik, was an Albanian Roman Catholic priest who served as Vicar Apostolic of the Diocese of Skopje.

 Krasniqi served as abbot of the St. Alexander church in Orosh, Mirdita, in today's Albania.
 On 24 June 1839, he was appointed Vicar Apostolic of the Roman Catholic Diocese of Skopje.